 Technological advancements have been made in Lasik eye surgery procedures, allowing new methods to be introduced that give better results while taking less time compared to conventional Lasik surgery procedures.
 Examples of new technological methods include InstaLead and CustomVue from Lasik New York.

 There are several myths surrounding Lasik eye surgery, making it unclear whether people who have unclear vision and require cornea reshaping should go for it or not.
 Well, dispelling some of them will help them in making a decision.
+If you’re in need of such treatment, clinics like vancouver eye laser surgery are trustworthy.

 1. The eye is anaesthetized with an injection